struct78/DP-5V/README.md

 # ДП-5В

 The DP-5V (ДП-5В) is a MIDI device that generates MIDI signals from radiation using an internal geiger counter.
-It is named after the famous Soviet geiger counter used by Chernobyl liquidators in 1986.
+It is named after, and takes design inspiration from, the famous Soviet geiger counter used by Chernobyl liquidators in 1986.

 ## Features